istio/istio.io/content/en/about/service-mesh/index.md

 # Features

 {{< feature_block header="Secure by default" image="security.svg" >}}
-Istio provides a security solution with identity, policy, TLS encryption, and authentication, authorization, and audit tools, based on a security-by-default model for deploying applications across distrusted networks with in-depth defense.
+Istio provides a market-leading zero-trust solution based on workload identity, TLS, and strong policy controls.
+Istio delivers the value of [BeyondProd](https://cloud.google.com/security/beyondprod/) in open source, while avoiding vendor lock-in or SPOFs.

 <a class="btn" href="/docs/concepts/security/">Learn more about security</a>
 {{< /feature_block>}}

 {{< feature_block header="Increase observability" image="observability.svg" >}}
-Istio generates telemetry within the service mesh, offering observability of service behavior, enabling operators to troubleshoot, maintain, and optimize applications, with minimal application changes.
+Istio generates telemetry within the service mesh, enabling observability on service behavior.
+It integrates with APM systems including Grafana and Prometheus to deliver insightful metrics for operators to troubleshoot, maintain, and optimize applications.

 <a class="btn" href="/docs/concepts/observability/">Learn more about observability</a>
 {{< /feature_block>}}